 - Beeswax Rolled Pillar

-You'll see lots of instructions and how-tos online that will show you how easy it is to make candles.
-It's easy to make average candles...but with careful attention to your ingredients - the balance of wax, wick, fragrance and container - and a lot of testing - you'll find it easy to make great candles that you'll be proud to display, burn, sell or give as gifts!
+You may find that that are endless instructions and how-to's available online that will show you how easy it is to make candles at home.
+Although it is easy to make average candles, applying careful attention to your ingredients such as the balance of wax, wick, fragrance and container, will bring you greater results.
+Between practice and testing, you can master the art of making unique candles that you can be proud to display, burn, sell or give as gifts to friends and family.